bipan420/fullStackOpen/part0/6NoteUsingSPA.md

   Note right of browser: Browser executes JavaScript code that fetches the JSON from the server

-  Note right of browser: Browser executes the callback function that renders the notes
+  Note right of browser: Browser updates the notes without re-rendering the page

 ```